 Pathway 4 Lower the carbon intensity of fuels

 While Vermont is working to electrify vehicles to achieve emission reduction requirements, combustion vehicles and equipment, especially in the heavy-duty vehicle sector, will remain on and off Vermont roads for years to come.
 Production and deployment of combustion vehicles is likely to continue until at least 2035 for the light duty sector and may continue for additional years for heavy duty vehicles and equipment.
 Many heavy-duty vehicles have long “useful” lives, meaning they could continue to be operated for decades after electrification options are available and feasible.
 Therefore, increasing efficiency of combustion vehicles and equipment, and lowering the carbon intensity of the fuels that these vehicles use, remains a critical component of the State’s near-term strategy to reduce emissions in the transportation sector.
-Lower carbon fuels, like biofuels, could play an important role, especially in the near-term, to reduce emissions from combustion vehicle use while developments and additional deployments of medium to heavy duty electric vehicles are made.
+Lower carbon fuels, like biodiesel, could play an important role, especially in the near-term, to reduce emissions from combustion vehicle use while developments and additional deployments of medium to heavy duty electric vehicles are made.

-1. Join the Transportation and Climate Initiative Program
+1. Join the Transportation and Climate Initiative Program when regional market viability exists

 For a detailed description of this Strategy, please see Pathway 1: Light Duty Electrification, Strategy (4), above.
 TCI-P requires fuel suppliers that deliver gasoline and diesel fuel for final sale in Vermont to purchase carbon allowances available for sale at auction and surrender those credits equal to the emissions from the fuel delivered for sale.
 The number of allowances available for sale on the regional market is capped, and reduced over time, to achieve regional emission reductions.
 One way for a fuel supplier to reduce their compliance obligation is to supply lower carbon intense fuels for sale in participating jurisdictions.